South Dakota Counseling License Requirements

 What are the supervised work experience requirements for professional counselors?

-LPC candidates must complete 2,000 hours of supervised work experience in no more than five years.
-At least 800 hours must be direct client contact and the remainder can be comprised of indirect counseling activities, such as making case notes, conducting research, or attending counseling-related continuing education.
-LPC candidates must receive 100 hours of supervision, including at least 50 face-to-face hours.
+LPC candidates must complete 1,000 hours of direct client contact and 100 hours of supervision, including at least 50 face-to-face hours.
 A minimum of 50% of the supervision hours must be provided in individual or triad sessions; any supervision provided to more than two supervisees is considered group supervision and cannot account for more than half of the supervision sessions.

-What are the 12 core functions of an addictions counselor in South Dakota?
+What are the 12 core functions of an addiction counselor in South Dakota?

-The Board of Addiction and Prevention Professionals has determined the scope of practice of South Dakota addiction counselors using the 12 core functions of alcohol and drug counselors set by the International Certification and Reciprocity Consortium (IC&RC).
-The IC&RC is a not-for-profit organization that develops standards for many types of addictions professionals; the addiction counseling standards are used in many other states and provide consistency to the expectations and scopes of practice for addiction professionals.
-The 12 core functions are: screening, intake, orientation, assessment, treatment planning, counseling, case management, crisis intervention, client education, referral, reports and record keeping, and consultation.
+The Board of Addiction and Prevention Professionals (BAPP) has determined the scope of practice of South Dakota addiction counselors using the 12 core functions of alcohol and drug counselors set by the International Certification and Reciprocity Consortium (IC&RC).
+The IC&RC is a not-for-profit organization that develops standards for many types of addiction professionals; the addiction counseling standards are used in many other states and provide consistency to the expectations and scopes of practice for addiction professionals.
+The 12 core functions are: screening, intake, orientation, assessment, treatment planning, counseling, case management, crisis intervention, client education, referral, reports and record keeping, and consultation with other professionals in regard to client treatment services.

 Can I practice independently as an addictions counselor?